jorgeglezlopez/spark-arff-data-source/README.md

 </td></tr> </table>
 </td></tr> </table>

-Although the above formalization is prevailing and successful, there are many real-world problems which do not fit this framework well, where a real-world object may be associated with a number of instances and/or a number of labels simultaneously.
+Although the above formalization is prevailing and successful, there are many real-world problems which do not fit this representation well, where a real-world object may be associated with a number of instances and/or labels simultaneously.
 Some examples are image classification, text categorization, ecological modeling, stock predictions, prediction of drug molecule activity level, etc.

-In **Multi-output learning**, one object is represented by a single instance which is associated to a set of labels simultaniously.
-Multi-output classification, also known as multi-label classification, the algorithm learns the set of labels present in each instance.
-These labels are often represented as a binary vector where each value can be *1* if the label is present and *0* otherwhise.
-Multi-output regression, also known as multi-target regression, learns the labels as a set of real-valued numbers.
+In **multi-output learning**, one object is represented by a single instance which is associated to a set of labels simultaneously.
+In multi-output classification, also known as multi-label classification, the algorithm learns the set of labels present in each instance.
+These labels are often represented as a binary vector where each value can be *1* if the label is present and *0* otherwise.
+In multi-output regression, also known as multi-target regression, the algorithm learns the labels as a set of real-valued numbers.
 The following table presents a small example of each paradigm:

 <table>
  <tr><th>Multi-output learning</th></tr>
 <tr><td>
 <table>
- <tr><th>Multilabel Classification</th><th>Multitarget Regression</th></tr>
+ <tr><th>Multi-label Classification</th><th>Multi-target Regression</th></tr>
 <tr><td>

 |Instance|Labels|Binary Labels|